Death Valley National Park RV trip planning

 Campground controls the RV size

-Where RV camping works around Death Valley National Park.
+Extreme heat, reservation season, generator rules, and RV length limits control the Death Valley RV plan.
 If the site is too short, has no hookups, or limits generator use, the lowest rental price is not the useful answer.

 Pickup city changes the route